sidneycadot/connect4/solver/README.md

 LIST OF FILES
 -------------

-The file README.md contains background information on this code.
+The file README.md contains background information on the solver code.
 You are reading it right now.

-The LICENSE file contains the MIT license applicable to this code.

 The file 'show_gametree_size.py' is a Python script that shows the connect-4 gametree size at each generation on the standard 7x6 board.
 It uses